-Spring 2015 meeting times: 5 pm, Mondays, Physics Reading Room
+Fall 2016 meeting times: 5 pm, Wednesdays, Physics Reading Room (unless otherwise scheduled)

 Welcome!
 The UO chapter of the Society of Physics Students has three main goals: